Paris Cemetery

 Paris Cemetery is located along South Main Street (US 68 Bus.) in Paris, Kentucky, United States.
 Incorporated on January 30, 1847, the cemetery is owned and operated by the Paris Cemetery Company.
 When it first opened, many families re-interred their dead in the new cemetery.

-Many of the grave markers within the cemetery, namely those from the 19th and early 20th centuries, are made of marble or similar materials.
-While not as durable as granite (most commonly used today), marble is softer, and thus lends itself to more elaborate designs.
-Most of the decorative monuments at the cemetery are carved from marble.
-Victorian Era angels are common in the cemetery, as are obelisks; both were also popular grave monuments during the 19th century.

-The cemetery is the burial place of many prominent Kentuckians, and includes the Bourbon County Confederate Monument and a gatehouse, both of which are listed on the U.S. National Register of Historic Places.
+The cemetery is the burial place of many prominent Kentuckians, and includes the Bourbon County Confederate Monument and the Paris Cemetery Gatehouse, both of which are listed on the U.S. National Register of Historic Places.
+The Paris Cemetery gatehouse, made of granite, was placed on the National Register of Historic Places on November 24, 1978.
+Although the cemetery was founded in 1847, the gatehouse wasn't added until 1862, and was designed by architect John McMurtry.
 There are also monuments on the grounds honoring those from Bourbon County who fought in: the Mexican–American War; World War I; along with a combined World War II, Korean War, and the Vietnam War Memorial.

+Many of the grave markers within the cemetery from the 19th and early 20th centuries are made of marble or similar materials.
+While not as durable as granite, the most commonly used stone today, marble's relative softness lends itself to more elaborate designs.
+Because of this, most of the more decorative monuments at the cemetery are carved from marble.
+There are several examples of Victorian Era angels in the cemetery, as well as numerous obelisks, both of which were popular grave monuments during the 19th century.

+Confederate Monument

 The Bourbon County Confederate Monument, located in the middle of the cemetery, was built by the Confederate Monument Association in 1887.
 Like many monuments to the Confederate States of America in Kentucky, it is an obelisk, but is unique for being built like a chimney.
 The structure is made of mortared limestone, locally quarried, and the chimney is 30 ft tall on a 10 ft base.
-On the rear of the monument is a list of all those from Bourbon County who died fighting for the Confederacy in the Civil War, or those serving the Confederacy who died in Bourbon County.
+On the front of the monument is a list of all those from Bourbon County who died fighting for the Confederacy in the Civil War; and on the rear is a list of those serving the Confederacy from other states who died in Bourbon County during the war, as well as a list of Confederates who died in Bourbon County after the war.

 On July 17, 1997, it was one of sixty-one different monuments to the Civil War in Kentucky placed on the National Register of Historic Places, as part of the Civil War Monuments of Kentucky Multiple Property Submission.

-The Paris Cemetery gatehouse, made of granite, is also on the National Register, placed there on November 24, 1978.
-The cemetery was founded in 1847, with the gatehouse finished in 1862 by architect John McMurtry.

-Notable persons buried at Paris Cemetery include: